GDRX Logo

 I get erections randomly, but not during sex.
 Why?

 If you get erections otherwise but not during partnered sex, it can be due to stress or performance anxiety.
-So, make sure to discuss your concerns with your partner openly.
-Frequent inability to achieve or maintain arousal may signal Psychological Erectile Dysfunction, which requires stress management, therapy and medication.
+So, make sure to discuss your concerns openly with your partner.
+Frequent inability to achieve or maintain arousal can signal Psychological Erectile Dysfunction, which requires stress management, therapy and medication.

 When referencing outside resources, GoodrxMedicine always provides full citations.
 To learn more about the measures we use to maintain the quality of our content, please review our Content Information Policy.